yuzhoumo/advent-of-code/2019/README.md

 language you like."

 ## Solutions
-Use `sh run_solutions.sh` to run them all solutions at once, or run them individually using the command found in the readme for that solution.
-All unit tests can also be run at once using `sh run_tests.sh` or run individually.
+Use `sh run.sh` to run them all solutions at once, or run them individually using the command found in the readme for that solution.
+All unit tests can be run at once using `sh run_tests.sh` or run individually.

 * Day 1: [The Tyranny of the Rocket Equation](day01)
 * Day 2: [1202 Program Alarm](day02)